devondragon/github-omnifocus/README.md

 ```

-To install it in launchd, edit jofsync.plist to meet your needs and copy it to ~/Library/LaunchAgents/ghofsync.plist and run
+To install it in launchd, edit ghofsync.plist to meet your needs and copy it to ~/Library/LaunchAgents/ghofsync.plist and run

 ```
 launchctl load ~/Library/LaunchAgents/ghofsync.plist